GVPproj/pynvoice/README.md

 > Simple terminal-based invoice generation with PDF export

-Pynvoice is a lightweight, terminal-based invoice management application built with Python and Textual.
+Pynvoice is a lightweight, terminal-based invoice management application built with Python, using Textual and SQLite.
 Create professional invoices directly from your command line with an intuitive TUI interface.

 ## Screenshots